pyronome/pattern-express-4x/README.md

 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

-This repository contains Pyronome **Express 4.x** pattern basic information, documentation and issues.
+This repository contains Pyronome **Express 4.x** pattern basic information, documentation and issue tracker.
 For further information about this pattern, please visit https://pyronome.com/pyronome/express-4x.
 In order to generate source code using this pattern, please visit [Pyronome Sign Up Page](https://pyronome.com/builder/signup), and create an account.

 ## Contributing